Skip to main content

 About

 Vampire: The Masquerade - Bloodlines is a single player open world role playing game with horror, fantasy and thriller themes.
 It was developed by Troika Games and was released on March 22, 2007.
-It received mostly positive reviews from critics and overwhelmingly positive reviews from players.
+It received mostly positive reviews from critics and very positive reviews from players.

 Skip User Reviews